-Public Health - Seattle and King County urges anyone who has COVID-19 symptoms or close contact with someone who has COVID-19 be tested right away.
-For anyone facing any barriers to getting tested, Public Health - Seattle and King County is working with local partners to open additional free COVID-19 testing sites in King County.
+Public Health - Seattle & King County urges anyone who has COVID-19 symptoms or close contact with someone who has COVID-19 be tested right away.
+For anyone facing any barriers to getting tested, Public Health - Seattle & King County is working with local partners to open additional free COVID-19 testing sites in King County.
 Contact a healthcare provider to discuss the need for testing.

-Don't wait to test if you have symptoms: Early in the crisis, COVID-19 testing was limited, but it is now widely available in King County, and Public Health's testing guidance has changed accordingly in alignment with Washington state Department of Health.
-DOH FAQs
+Don't wait to test if you have symptoms: Early in the crisis, COVID-19 testing was limited.
+COVID-19 testing is now widely available in King County, and Public Health's testing guidance has changed accordingly in alignment with Washington state Department of Health.